The 2020 Worldwide Corona Crisis: Destroying Civil Society, Engineered Economic Depression, Global Coup d’État and the “Great Reset”

 The candidate vaccines will be very, very quick.
 Dr. Anthony Fauci, director of NIAID [who has been spreading panic on network TV], is out in public as saying he thinks the clinical trial for the Moderna vaccine may be as early as the spring. (emphasis added)

-What is unfolding in real life is in some regards similar to the October 2019 simulation exercise at John Hopkins.
-The scenario is how to produce millions of vaccine shots on the presumption that the pandemic will spread. and for that you need the positive cases to go fly high.
+What is now unfolding in real life is in some regards similar to the October 2019 simulation exercise at John Hopkins.
+The scenario is how to produce millions of vaccine shots on the presumption that the pandemic will spread Worldwide, and for that you need the Covid-19 “positive cases” to go fly high.

-The CEPI sponsored vaccine conglomerates had already planned their investments well in advance of the global Worldwide health emergency:
+The CEPI sponsored vaccine conglomerates had already planned their investments well in advance of the global Worldwide health emergency (declared by the WHO on January 30,2020):

 I [Hachett] think part of the general strategy is to have a large number of candidates. [and] you want to have enough candidates that at least some of them are moving rapidly through the process.